Artram007/MephistoExclusiveInterface/README.md

 * VCC is pin 1 and pin 2 (both 5V and 3.3V are working for me, ESP32 CANNOT BE DRIVEN WITH 5V!)
 * GND is pin 39 and pin 40

+See mephisto.h file to see which cable is connected to which GPIO pin of your microcontroller.